SmartChemDesign/PyRad/README.md

 .ini files, and the host .xyz files should be placed in the same directory as this script. all pseudopotentials should be placed in pseudos directory

 2) PyRadTester - H2O radicals searcher with simple gui.
+Auto output of econst .csv file.
+For additional info about econst parameter look the url: https://github.com/LLNL/qball/wiki/Tutorial-TDDFT#finding-the-optimal-time-step
 Usage: PyRadTester.py qball_out.o

 3) PyRadEDensity - analyses electron density .cube file and findes all anomalies in it.
 With simple gui.